hugeandbulk/rumor/hexbot.cpp/botlib/readme.md

 @/5;

-where @ is rule,
+where @ is rule, [root directory]

-/ is directory,
+/ is directory created and locked,

-\ is directory,
+\ is directory unlocked,

 5 is many (n)